AUDIO VERSION: YouTube Podbean

 Here in Romans 13, Paul says that Yahweh wants every governing authority to be obeyed simply because Yahweh put those authorities in power.
 Well, since when?
 As we browse through the Old Testament, we find many examples of Yahweh encouraging public defiance of governing authorities.
 When Shadrach and his pals refused to bow down to the huge idol god and thus ended up being thrown into the fiery furnace, were they not rebelling against the governing authorities?
 And how about when Daniel refused to obey the law that said praying to anyone other than the current human king was a sin?
 It was his rebelling against governing authorities that landed Daniel in a lions’ den, yet how did Yahweh respond?
 Did He give Daniel a grisly death as punishment for Daniel’s defiance?
 Not hardly.
 In the accounts of Daniel and Shadrach, we find Yahweh using public defiance of governing authorities to set the stage for Him to greatly glorify Himself.
 And in both cases, after Yahweh miraculously spared His followers from certain death, the governing authorities concluded that Yahweh was the Supreme Ruler who trumped all other authorities.

 Yahweh has always taught that what He’s telling someone to do right now trumps everything that any other authority is saying to do.
 And while we do find Yahweh raising up human leaders which He speaks through, those leaders are never to be treated as a higher authority than Yahweh Himself.
 Those leaders are also not excused from being disciplined if they step out of line.
 In the Bible we find many examples of spiritual leaders who got in trouble with Yahweh for stepping out of line in various ways.
 When Moses and Aaron tried to take the glory for a miracle that Yahweh did, they ended up banned from ever entering the Promised Land (see Understanding Yahweh: Why Moses & Aaron Were Banned From The Promised Land).
 While Yahweh rescued Jeremiah from many life-threatening situations, He afflicted the prophet with personal misery when Jeremiah got attitudinal (see The Snarky Prophet: Lessons Learned from Jeremiah).
 The high priest Eli was put in power by Yahweh and entrusted with the raising of the prophet Samuel.
-But Eli and his two priest sons ended up damned to Hell by Yahweh because of their refusal to submit to Him (see Three Priests who Went to Hell).
+But Eli and his two priest sons ended up damned to Hell by Yahweh because of their refusal to submit to Him.

 God is the Supreme Authority, therefore what He says trumps what any other ruler says.
 This is the first critical principle that you need to bear in mind when you’re trying to decide how to respond to a certain situation.
 But there is a second principle which is equally important, and that is that God is wild.
 Despite what the Church tells you, God does change His mind.
 He also completely contradicts Himself, and when He does, He says that what He’s telling you to do right now trumps anything He’s told you to do in the past.
 Christianity is a fabulous example of this.
 A true Christian worships three Gods: Yahweh, Jesus, and the Holy Spirit.
 Many Christians don’t like this pointed out to them, because they like to pretend they only worship one God.
 But no, we worship three.
 This is why we have worship songs that are just praising Jesus, songs that are just praising the Father, and songs that are just praising the Holy Spirit.
 This is why we often start prayers with “Dear Father” and end them with “In Jesus’ Name.”
 Christians acknowledge three distinct Divine Beings.
 Well, if we were caught doing this in ancient Israel under the time of the Old Covenant, then according to Yahweh’s Laws, we should all be publicly executed and our towns should be burned to the ground and never rebuilt.
 It was Yahweh who said that polytheism (the worship of multiple gods) was such a terrible thing.
 Then it was Yahweh who completely reversed positions and said that anyone who refused to start worshiping Jesus as a second all-powerful God was going to end up eternally damned.
 Under the Old Covenant, Yahweh demanded monotheism—the worship of Him alone.
 Today He demands polytheism, which is why we find Jesus commanding His disciples to baptize Christians in the Name of Yahweh and Jesus and the Holy Spirit.
 Talk about Yahweh changing His mind.
 And yet in the world today the religion of Judaism is still alive and well, and that is a religion in which people are trying to act like what Yahweh commanded people to do in the past trumps what Yahweh is telling people to do today.
 Well, no, this isn’t how it works.